FranciscoCerezo/DAND-P6-identity-fraud-from-enron-email/final project.md

 ### Create new features

 I decided to engineer two new features and add them into my dataset:

-__fraction_from_poi:__   ratio of the messages from POI to this person against all the messages sent to this person.
+__· fraction_from_poi:__ ratio of the messages from POI to this person against all the messages sent to this person.

-__fraction_to_poi:__ ratio from this person to POI against all messages from this person
+__· fraction_to_poi:__ ratio from this person to POI against all messages from this person

-The assumption wich drives me to create those features is that the percentaje of mails that a POI sent/receives to/from a other OIS should be higher than the non-POIs.
+The assumption which drives me to create those features is that the percentage of mails that a POI sent/received to/from another POIS should be higher than the non-POIs.

 ```python